 Nilen.
 Historiens elv

+19 000 copies sold in Norway.
 The book is illustrated.
 454 pages.
-Translation rights for The Nile are sold to UK and Russia.
+Translation rights sold to the Netherlands, Germany and UK.